 You have taken the first step toward admission to the Mary Pappert School of Music in submitting your application for admission.
 Now it's time to schedule your audition.

 Undergraduate Audition Requirements

 We suggest that all applicants complete a live audition, however we understand that not every student can travel to campus for an audition.
 Those who are unable to attend a live audition may submit a recorded audition.
 Applicants submitting a recorded audition should follow the same instrument audition guidelines as the live on-campus auditions.
 Phone interviews will be scheduled individually with the faculty for music education, music theory and music technology applicants.
-For more instructions on submitting a Recoded Audition please visit the Schedule Your Audition page.
+For more instructions on submitting a Recoded Audition please visit the Audition Request page.

 It is helpful for prospective music majors to have a background in theory, piano, and certain aural skills prior to entrance.
 A theory and musicianship exam is administered for placement purposes only.
 Further instructions on how to complete the theory and musicianship placement exam will be emailed to all undergraduate applicants.
-Applicants should complete the musicianship placement exam either before or on the audition day.

 At the auditions, applicants should plan to spend at least half a day at the School of Music to complete the audition.
 Parents or guardians are invited to attend concurrent informational sessions while auditions are conducted.
 A schedule of the day's events will be distributed on the audition day.

 Graduate Audition Requirements

 Graduate applicants should prepare an audition of 25-30 minutes of solo literature, equivalent to that of an undergraduate senior recital.
 Master of Music in Performance; Collaborative Piano Emphasis applicants will also be required to sight-read accompaniments from instrumental and vocal repertoire.
 More specific information regarding the Graduate audition requirements can be found in the Graduate Course Catalog.